MaiaraRodrigues/CV/README.md

 _Store Manager & Sales assistant_

-- Managed a team of 6 members ensuring all my staff were fully trained and happy within their role.
+- Managed a team of 6 members ensuring all staff were fully trained and happy within their role.
 - Dealing with customer service enquiries and front-line complaints.